-Dr. Ryuichiro Abe was a clinical doctor majoring in Intensive Care Medicine and Anesthesiology (Certificated in 2019 and 2018, respectively by Japanese Board).
-Based on the clinical experiences, he decided to be devoted to basic research for bacteriology.
-His research interests focus on improving the diagnosis of bacterial infection to treat patients more appropriately and preventing the dissemination of antimicrobial drug resistance.
+Dr. Ryuichiro Abe was a clinical doctor majoring in Intensive Care Medicine and Anesthesiology.
+Based on the clinical experiences, he is devoted to basic research for host-bacteria interaction.
+His research interests focus on improving the diagnosis of bacterial infection with sepsis to treat patients more appropriately and preventing the dissemination of antimicrobial drug resistance.

 Doctor of Philosophy, Osaka University (2020)

 Board Certification, The Japanese Society of Intensive Care Medicine, Intensive Care Medicine (2019)

 Board Certification, Japanese Society of Anesthesiologists, Anesthesiology (2018)